RomainFeron/workshop-snakemake-sibdays2022/README.md

 # Snakemake for reproducible analyses

 This repository is used as a base for the workshop "Introduction to Snakemake for reproducible analyses" organized at SIB-Days on June 15th, 2022.
-It is an updated version of a previous workshop organized at [workshop] organized at [PyPharma 2019](https://github.com/RomainFeron/workshop-snakemake-pypharma2019), [SIB-days 2020](https://github.com/RomainFeron/workshop-snakemake-sibdays2020), and at [UNIL in October 2021](https://github.com/RomainFeron/workshop-snakemake-unil2021).
+It is an updated version of a previous workshop organized at [PyPharma 2019](https://github.com/RomainFeron/workshop-snakemake-pypharma2019), [SIB-days 2020](https://github.com/RomainFeron/workshop-snakemake-sibdays2020), and at [UNIL in October 2021](https://github.com/RomainFeron/workshop-snakemake-unil2021).
 The repository contains:

 - A conda environment with all the dependencies required during the workshop
 - A reference implementation of solutions for all exercises